 A Picture and Its Story: In the Shadow of the Volcano

-Ramadinah Milala, 8, (C) poses with neighbours as Mont Sinabung volcano erupts with ash and smoke behind them, at Kuta Tengah village, Karo Regency, North Sumatra province, Indonesia June 26, 2015.
+Ramadinah Milala (C), 8, watches television at home with a friend at Kuta Tengah village, Karo Regency, North Sumatra province, Indonesia June 26, 2015.
 Beawiharta: Ramadinah and her mother, brother and 60-year-old grandmother were first forced to leave the family home in June.
 When the volcano started rumbling, the family fled, leaving everything behind including their cow and their pet cat.
 They moved to a temporary camp for those displaced by the volcano’s eruption at Simpang Empat, about 15 kilometres away.

 On the day the picture was taken, the family had returned to their village in the morning because Nurheni Ginting needed to work in the aubergine fields.